This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.0.0!

 Step 5: Search content with StreamX

-The search service defined and already started within the StreamX Service Mesh listens at http://localhost:8082/search.
+The search service is defined and running within the StreamX Service Mesh.
+It listens for requests at http://localhost:8082/search.

-1. Search for Equipment and limit the results to 40 items, executing the following command in the terminal:
+1. To search for equipment and limit the results to 40 items, execute the following command in the terminal:

 Step 6: Update content

-2. Visit the AEM author - US EN Equipment Blueprint page
+• Visit AEM author - US EN Equipment Blueprint page

-4. Confirm your changes on the edit dialog
+• Confirm your changes in the edit dialog.

-5. Use the Rollout Page option from the page action bar, and roll out to the two existing live copies
+• Use the Rollout Page option from the page action bar to roll out the changes to the two existing live copies.

 Summary

 Congratulations!
-You have set up the StreamX search with AEM used for datasource.
+You have set up the StreamX search with AEM used for the data source.